jsl03/apricot/README.md

 You're not alone!
 This is an area of active research.
 For currently existing solutions I suggest taking a look at [GPyTorch](https://gpytorch.ai/) or [GPflow](https://github.com/GPflow/GPflow).

-For a good introduction to the literature, I would suggest starting with these two papers:
+For a good introduction to the literature (and so you can understand the options presented by the above two packages), I would suggest starting with these two papers:

 * [Understanding Probabilistic Sparse Gaussian Process Approximations](https://papers.nips.cc/paper/6477-understanding-probabilistic-sparse-gaussian-process-approximations.pdf), by Bauer, van der Wilk, and Rasmussen.